deanjohnr/macrotrendfollow/README.md

 This project aims to measure and backtest various momentum and position based predictive factors from Google Finance and CFTC position data for 8 tickers.
 The system was designed to be a brute force method, letting the data determine the important factors.
 Predictive power of factors is measured by comparing forward asset returns of the top and bottom quantiles of each factor.
 Additionally, there is a parameter optimization process that gridsearches feature selection parameters such as factor counts, factor performance metrics, and factor performance thresholds.
 Below is a walkthrough of the process that led to a manual analysis that proved more valuable than automation, resulting in a trading strategy that consistently produces returns in excess of the index based on a 2016 backtest.

 ### Trading Strategy
-The actual trading strategy rebalances a portfolio every Tuesday at market close according to mean factor zscores for each asset.
+The actual trade execution strategy rebalances a portfolio every Tuesday at market close according to mean factor zscores for each asset.
 Portfolio returns are benchmarked against an even allocation of contributing assets that also rebalances every Tuesday at market close.
+The trading return results assume no execution slippage or transactions fees.

-### Automated Feature Selection
+### Automated Method
-Although the process is fairly robust in building and examining a large number of features, the method for measuring feature significance in the execution plan outlined below returns poor results.
-One problem with the current method is that a feature can only have one quantile during the entire training period.
-For example if a feature's value is always rising, the current value may always be in the top quantile of the trailing period.
-Because the current method compares top and bottom quantiles, many features are eliminated from analysis in the final step.

-### Manual Analysis
+(see bottom for code commentary)

-In theory the default process should choose factors that are predictive of both long and short returns resulting in excess returns, but the parameter permutation results show an average negative excess return across nearly all parameter types.
-This means that the current feature selection process is not selecting significant features.
+Although the process is fairly robust in building and examining a large number of features, the asset level quantile difference method for measuring feature significance returns poor results.
+In theory the default process should choose factors that are predictive of both long and short returns resulting in excess returns over the benchmark, but the parameter permutation results show an average negative excess return across nearly all parameter types.
+This means that the current feature selection process is not selecting significant feature combinations.

 Parameter permutation average returns by factor type: